|

 especially vulnerable groups of women, such as poor women, young

+women, and rural women.
 Abortion is legal in Canada.
 Every province in Canada has listed

 abortion as "medically necessary".
 Abortion services are